 They move along the stems and feed off the leaves quickly.
-They then enter the fruit at the calyx, the point where the stem goes into the pepper.
+They then enter the fruit at the calyx, where the stem goes into the pepper.

 When the larvae are in the fruit, they are protected from insecticides.
 They eat the fruit from the inside and usually stay until the pepper starts rotting from the inside.

 This is because water enters the pepper through the larva’s entry hole.
-The only sign of an infestation of European corn borers is often brown excrement, which looks like sawdust, around the calyx.
+The only sign of an infestation of European corn borers is often brown excrement around the calyx, which looks like sawdust.

-The larvae may also bore into the stems of a plant, which may break.
+The larvae may also bore into a plant’s stems, which may break.

 3. Beet armyworm